 The objective of the study is to find out whether the subject-firms' actual stock returns were correctly estimated by CAPM in an emerging stock market, Nigeria.
-To achieve this singular objective of the study, table 12 above was drawn.
-From the table 12, there was not, a single correctly valued stock in years 2000-2012.
-Therefore, the application of the Capital Asset Pricing Model (CAPM) to Nigeria Conglomerates sector data shows that the stocks returns were either undervalued or overvalued by CAPM.
-Hence the model did not guide the estimation of equity securities returns in the Conglomerates sector of the Nigerian Stock Exchange from 2000-2012.
+To achieve this singular objective of the study, table 10 above was drawn.
+From the table, there was not, a single correctly valued stock in years 2000-2012.
+Therefore, the application of the Capital Asset Pricing Model (CAPM) to Nigeria leasing and real estate sectors data shows that the stocks returns were either undervalued or overvalued by CAPM.
+Hence the model did not guide the estimation of equity securities returns in the leasing and real estate sectors of the Nigerian Stock Exchange from 2000-2012.